For questions about our endorsement process please reach out to our Campaign Director Jamielyn Wheeler at Jamielyn@FuseWashington.org

 - Supporting women, people of color, young people, and LGBTQ+ candidates running for office.

 - Supporting strong progressive candidates in competitive races against more conservative opponents.

 - Supporting progressives in races where the balance of power in the elected body is at stake and where Fuse efforts could help gain or protect a progressive majority.

-Our 2021 early endorsed candidates will be included in Fuse's Progressive Voters Guide.
+Our 2021 early endorsed candidates will be included in our Progressive Voters Guide.
 You can help us support all of these candidates by making a donation to the Progressive Voters Guide here!

 Teresa Mosqueda was elected in 2017 and has distinguished herself as a progressive leader on the Seattle City Council.
 She sponsored the Jumpstart Seattle legislation that will fund affordable housing through a tax on high-earners at large corporations.
 In addition, Mosqueda supported efforts to expand paid sick leave and establish minimum wages for gig and other workers who have often been left behind in our economy.
 Previously, Mosqueda worked at the Washington State Labor Council as a political campaigns director and served on the board of Fuse Washington.